Perfectionism Anxiety Loop: Signs and 3 Practical Shifts

 In my work with female leaders, athletes, young professionals, women working in male-dominated industries, and with business owners, I often see perfectionism manifest as the inability to rest, harsh and unkind self-talk, or a constant fear of being "found out" as not good enough, despite impressive accomplishments.

-Why It Hits High-Achieving Women the Hardest
+Why It Can Hit High-Achieving Women Especially Hard

 Perfectionism is often praised in our culture, especially in high-performing environments.
 But for women, it’s also tangled up in gendered expectations.
 For example, a woman should be hardworking and successful, yet she should never come off as overly confident or arrogant.
 A woman should be driven, but not "too driven."
 A woman should be competent, yet equally accommodating.